Noel MacDonald: Awards and achievements

 In 1938, MacDonald won the Velma Springstead Trophy for best female athlete of Canada.
 When MacDonald won the Bobbie Rosenfeld Award the same year, she became the first and only woman to receive the award for women's basketball.
 In 1944, she was named by her former coach Percy Page as the best player in the history of the Edmonton Grads.

-MacDonald has been inducted in the Canada's Sports Hall of Fame in 1971 and the Canada Basketball Hall of Fame in 1978.
+MacDonald was inducted into the Canada Basketball Hall of Fame in 1978.
+She is one of only ten people who have been inducted into Canada's Sports Hall of Fame twice.
+She was first awarded the Order of Sport (marking induction into Canada's Sports Hall of Fame) in 1971, and again as a member of the Edmonton Grads in 2017.

 Personal life

 In 1939, with 17 games left in her final season MacDonald eloped with Harry Robertson, a former Canadian National hockey player turned oil businessman (in Idaho) keeping their marriage secret for the remainder of the season as married women were not allowed to play on the team.
 They had two children together.
 Son Donald, and daughter Dale Larsen, with three grandchildren.
 Jordan Robertson, Damion Larsen and Kalia Larsen Edmunds.